 This section is solely for International Students of the University of North Texas.
-You have a major responsibility in your own health and your health insurance.
-If you have questions or concerns about your insurance, please contact the UNT Student Health and Wellness Center (SHWC) Billing Department at 940-369-8543.
+If you have questions or concerns about your insurance, please contact the Insurance Department at 940-369-5446.

 The University's Responsibilities